jrucho/YTbeatmakercues-v2/README.md

 ## New in 2.1
 - Cue workflow remains low-latency and numerically consistent: keyboard stays at 1–9 and 0 (10 max), while connecting a MIDI controller automatically expands to 1..16 by default (optional Extended Mode up to 256 available in Advanced View).
 - Smart loopers: when a loop is already playing, new loops sync; when all loopers are stopped, new loops run free and independent.
+(Note: loopers currently trigger on release instead of press.
+This will be corrected in the next update.)
 - MIDI SHIFT double-tap is now more reliable for pause/stop behavior on controllers.
 - MIDI Mapping now includes **Back 5s** and **Forward 5s** assignable transport actions.